-The UNI International Dance Theatre is a student based performing group sponsored by the School of Health, Physical Education, and Leisure Services at the University of Northern Iowa.
-The International Dance Theatre began in 1957 under the name UNI Folk Dancers.
+The UNI International Dance Theatre (IDT) Dance Company is a student based performing group sponsored by the School of Health, Physical Education, and Leisure Services at the University of Northern Iowa.
+The IDT began in 1957 under the name UNI Folk Dancers.
 The name was changed to better reflect the focus on ethnic dance forms used for theatrical purposes.
 It performs a varied repertoire of multicultural and ballroom dances from around the world, including the United States.
-Daniel Wells has been the director of the International Dance Theatre since the fall of 2006.
+Contact Mandy Masmar for additional information.

 No dance experience is required to join IDT.

-The UNI International Dance Theatre presents two concerts a year.
+The UNI IDT Dance Company presents two concerts a year.
 In the fall the compnay joins with the Orchesis Dance Company in the Family Fest Concert.
-In the spring, IDT produces a separate, professional dance concert.
+In the spring, IDT Dance Company produces a separate, professional dance concert.
 In addition to formal stage performances, the company presents numerous road shows and mini-concerts each year, and has performed throughout the Midwest, across the United States, Canada and China In 2005, IDT, along with members from Orchesis Dance Company, presented American folk dance styles in Hong Kong.

 The group is also available for school residencies which can include assembly performances as well as workshops for multicultural dance for all grade levels.
-For further information, to book a performance, or get information about upcoming events contact Daniel Wells.
+For further information, to book a performance, or get information about upcoming events contact Mandy Masmar.

-International Dance Theatre rehearses 4:00 - 5:45 p.m. on Tuesdays and Thursdays during the academic year in the Wellness & Recreation Center, room 185/187.
-Please stop by the dancestudio during rehearsal times to inquire further about becoming a member.
+IDT Dance Company rehearses 4:00 - 5:45 p.m. on Tuesdays and Thursdays during the academic year in the Wellness & Recreation Center, room 185/187.
+Please stop by the dance studio during rehearsal times to inquire further about becoming a member.